bsc-mem/Mess-benchmark/CPU/Actual-hardware/x86/Intel-Skylake-Xeon-Platinum-8160/measuring/README.md

-#Obtaining bandwidth-latency curves with MeStress
+# Obtaining bandwidth--latency curves with Mess

-The end result of MeStress tool is a family of bandwidth-latency curves for a given memory system.
+The end result of Mess tool is a family of bandwidth-latency curves for a given memory system.
 A single curve corresponds to a given read-write ratio of memory traffic and shows the dependency of memory access latency from the current memory bandwidth.

 The overal process of obtaining these curves is straight-forward.
 This page describes the process of gathering the raw performance measurements used to generate the curves.